How to Add Social Media Icons to an Email Signature

 Pinterest's Analytics dashboard is your roadmap for understanding what's working and what isn't.
 It tells you exactly which Pins are resonating with your audience, which boards are driving traffic to your site, and which topics you should focus on more.
 Focus on these three key metrics:

-When you're reviewing analytics, don't just look at the numbers - look for patterns.
-Every month, look at your top five to ten Pins.
+When reviewing analytics, don't just look at the numbers - look for patterns.
+Every month, review your top five to ten Pins.
 What do they have in common?
 Are they video Pins or static images with bold text?
 What specific topics are they covering?
 As soon as you see a pattern (e.g., Pins with a pink background always perform well), do more of what's working.

 Growing on Pinterest comes down to two things: consistently treating it like a search engine and creating content that people actually want to save and click.
 Execute your strategy with a focus on keywords and fresh, clickable Pin designs, and you'll open a powerful new channel for traffic to your website and build a brand community full of engaged fans who are looking for exactly what you have to offer.